forthy42/net2o/wiki/squid.md

 ASICs to mine BitCoins also completely blows the anonymity of the miner.
 The miner or signer doesn't need anonymity; the parties that actually exchange coins are the ones who want anonymity.

+So you can just make sure you have enough sanctions and auditable signers of these blocks to make sure you need a simpler form of byzantine set consensus than proof of work.

 ## Money and wealth